educloudalliance/xroad-rest-gateway/README.md

 # Joint X-Road REST/JSON support development

 This repository will be the home for REST/JSON support solutions in X-Road.
 The development and repository is shared between Estonia and Finland.
-Below is list of people who initiated the co-operation.
+Below is list of people who initiated the co-operation in Skype meeting which was held 18.12.2014.

-People involved starting from 18.12.2014:
+People involved in initiation of co-operation:
 * Andres Kütt (Estonian Information System Authority, RIA, Estonia)
 * Alar Jõeste (Cybernetica, Estonia)
 * Petteri Kivimäki (Population Register Centre, Finland)